jidongbsu/cs452-device-driver/README.md

 You are recommended to define 3 global variables.

-- you may want to have a global integer variable to track which device is being access,
+- you may want to have a global integer variable to track which device is being access: 0,1,2, or 3?
 - you may want to have a global buffer (or a global pointer) so that both *read*() and *write*() can access.
 - you may want to have a global integer variable to track the major device number.